juanjuanzero-dev/juanjuanzero-blog/content/posts/how-to-be-old-or-young.md

 Here in your present moment, we find that it is really the only space that we have to make our choices.
 Here you dictate the direction of your life for good or for bad.
 The present is all you really have, the past is gone and can’t be undone, the future is undecided and fleeting.
 The present is where the rubber meets the road.
 Therefore, savor it for what it gives you.

 ## How to see less time
+> There is an end

 There will be a time when you don’t exist anymore.
 If you want to make this real calculate your age, subtract it from 100 years (that’s being generous) and start a count down timer.
 Watch as the seconds waste away as you calculate how much time you have left.
+Pretty depressing huh?
+But bringing this to your attention should help you decide whether to talk with someone at gathering or sit in the corner and look at your phone.
+Your choices will eventually fly away from your hands, you might as well make them work for you while you have them.

 ## Make it count
 {{< figure width="100%" maxwidth="40rem" class="rounded-5" src="https://images.unsplash.com/photo-1577641309712-a3e91c0be31e" >}}